Fork me on GitHub

 About LEAP#137 PowerRLOscillators

-Project Source on GitHub Project Gallery Return to the LEAP Catalog
+Project Source on GitHub Return to the LEAP Catalog

-• electronics - usually involving an Arduino or other microprocessor in one way or another.
-Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting
+LEAP is just my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
+Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.

-Projects are often inspired by things found wild on the net, or ideas from the many great electronics and scale modelling podcasts and YouTube channels.
+Projects are often inspired by things found wild on the net, or ideas from the many great electronics podcasts and YouTube channels.
 Feel free to borrow liberally, and if you spot any issues do let me know (or send a PR!).
 See the individual projects for credits where due.